-If you’re thinking about pursuing FIPS 140-2 validation for your system or component, you know the benefits that validation provides.
+If you’re thinking about getting your product FIPS 140-2 validated, you know the benefits that validation provides.
 But along with the considerable perks you’ve heard about, there is lots of erroneous information floating around.
 Unless you do your homework, you may fall into a minefield or two that could result in major setbacks in time and cost.

 Today I thought I’d dispel those myths.
 Here we go.

 Not true.
 There are many steps you have to go through, technical requirements that must be met, that you cannot skip or accelerate.
-In fact, if you don’t plan ahead and know what to expect up front, the validation process could take longer than the average nine to twelve month timeframe.
+In fact, if you don’t plan ahead and know what to expect up front, getting FIPS 140-2 validated could take longer than the average nine to twelve month timeframe.
 We’ve had clients tell us it took 18 to 24 months for their validation.
 When that happens, not only do your development costs skyrocket, but you’re losing revenue you could be generating with a validated product.

-2. We need to budget millions for our validation.
+2. We need to budget millions to be FIPS 140-2 Validated.

-Yes, there are considerable costs associated with FIPS 140-2 validation; such as the lab, consultant, government fees, and of course your own internal team and development costs.
+Yes, there are considerable costs associated to get FIPS 140-2 validated; such as the lab, consultant, government fees, and of course your own internal team and development costs.
 No, it should not cost you millions, and if someone told you that, it’s because they were not prepared for the process.
 It’s important that you scope the timeline and deliverables so you don’t incur additional costs.

 Careful planning will help you make the right decisions from both a technical and business perspective regarding what custom hardware you need.
 There are well-designed, highly secure hardware solutions that are not complex or expensive; even commercially available solutions that can be modified to the standard without a lot of R&D cost.

 FIPS 140-3 has been in draft mode for six years.
 When FIPS 140-3 is finally signed (and we’re not sure when that will be), there will be a one-year rollover period during which you can begin validation efforts for FIPS 140-2 or FIPS 140-3.
 We recommend that our customers pursue FIPS 140-2 now rather than wait for FIPS 140-3 to be published.
-A FIPS 140-2 validation should be grandfathered under 140-3, meaning you won’t be required to revalidate under 140-3 for the same product version.
+If you are FIPS 140-2 validated, you should be grandfathered under 140-3, meaning you won’t be required to revalidate under 140-3 for the same product version.

 Still not convinced you shouldn’t wait?
 FIPS 140-3 will probably be more expensive to attain.
 What’s more, if you’re one of the first to go through FIPS 140-3 validation, you’re blazing new trails in a sense because you can’t benefit from the experience of others who’ve gone before you.
 This could mean more time, more expense.

-Bottom line is, if you achieve a FIPS 140-2 validation now you can sell into additional markets while FIPS 140-3 is still being transitioned in.
+Bottom line is, if you are FIPS 140-2 validated now you can sell into additional markets while FIPS 140-3 is still being transitioned in.
 If you wait, you’re passing up revenue opportunities and incurring additional cost.

 5. You must get Level 4 validation, which is next to impossible.